uQr/cordova-docs/articles/getting-started/tutorial-ionic.md

     <script src="scripts/platformOverrides.js></script>
     ```

-    >**Note**: You can use the js folder instead of scripts, but the folder and path will need to be updated in several other files.
+    >**Note**: If you use the js folder instead of scripts, the folder and path will need to be updated in several other files.

 4. Select **Windows** or **Windows Phone (Universal)** as a debug target (Solution Platforms list).